theaterpedia/crearis-vue/docs/SSR_OPTIMIZATION_REVIEW.md

 ## Executive Summary

 This document identifies **essential SSR optimizations** required for the Theaterpedia three-system architecture during the 3-6 month migration period.
 Focus is on **critical SEO requirements** without requiring a full SSR rewrite.
+It further reasons in depth on the question how and when to start server-prerendering the project-sites (estimate: from JAN 2026 onwards).

 ## Current Architecture Status